l33m4n/RubyClicker/README.md

 self-destruct (and all) code is spag

-self-destruct kinda works, worked for me lol. was not tested against any paid SS tools (only leaked ones, and I forgot which ones I tested, and im not a ss mod)
+self-destruct kinda works, worked for me lol. was not tested against any paid SS tools

 REQUIREMENTS (Only to edit src, app can run with JUST .exe)

-Siticone.UI dll (basic unthemed app is WIP)
+Siticone.UI

-gunaui.2
+gunaUI.2